blarney-lang/blarney/README.md

 Using this approach, we can maintain the module hierarchy of a Blarney design whenever we generate Verilog, rather than having to flatten it to massive netlist.
-This technique can also be used to instantaite any Verilog module within a Blarney design -- `instantiateOf (incS, "incS")` only uses the *type* of `incS` to determine how to instantiate it, not its actual definition.
+This technique can also be used to instantaite any Verilog module within a Blarney design.

 ## Example 11: Bit-string pattern matching